data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 ## Suggestions or Changes?

-We welcome suggestions, please do contribute to the repo via Github or you can get in touch at [datasciencecampus@ons.gov.uk](mailto:datasciencecampus@ons.gov.uk), or join the conversation in the #ethics channel of the X-Gov data science slack.
+We welcome suggestions, please do contribute to the repo via a Github Pull Request or you can get in touch at [datasciencecampus@ons.gov.uk](mailto:datasciencecampus@ons.gov.uk), or join the conversation in the #ethics channel of the X-Gov data science slack.